A Critical Look at Targeted Instruction Selection: Disentangling What Matters (and What Doesn't): A Unifying View: Instruction Selection as Set Distance Minimization

-\end{theorem} \textit{Proof in Appendix \ref{app:proofs:gain_wass}.} Theorem~\ref{theorem:gain_wass} shows that the potential improvement in test loss from training on a query-aware subset $S_W^*$ decreases as the budget $B$ increases.
+Theorem~\ref{theorem:gain_wass} shows that the upper bound on the potential improvement in test loss from training on a query-aware subset $S_W^*$ decreases as the budget $B$ increases.
 In particular, when $d\geq3$, the leading $B$-dependent term in the upper bound scales as $C_{\star}C_d\Delta\,B^{-1/d}$ (the $B^{-1/2}$ concentration term is lower order).
 Thus, up to the additive shift induced by pool--query mismatch $W_1(\hat P_\D,\hat P_\Q)$ (and the residual $W_1(\hat P_{S_W^*},\hat P_\Q)$), we can define a critical subset size for a tolerance $\varepsilon$: requiring $C_{\star}C_d\Delta\,B^{-1/d} \le \varepsilon$ yields $B \ge (C_{\star}C_d\Delta/\varepsilon)^d$.
-This highlights the curse of dimensionality: in high-dimensional embedding spaces, making random sampling competitive can require $B$ to grow on the order of $\varepsilon^{-d}$, whereas query-aware selection can achieve a smaller loss gap at substantially smaller budgets. \looseness-1
+This highlights the curse of dimensionality: in high-dimensional embedding spaces, making random sampling competitive can require $B$ to grow on the order of $\varepsilon^{-d}$, whereas query-aware selection can be especially beneficial at substantially smaller budgets.
+The intrinsic dimension of these features could be much lower, which would further tighten the bound~\citep{weed:bernoulli17}. \looseness-1

 Figure \ref{fig:diff_loss} shows the change in performance gap between LESS variants and random sampling as the budget increases on MMLU-Pro.
 As $B$ increases, the gap shrinks, and the performance approaches the random sampling, which is qualitatively aligned with Theorem \ref{theorem:gain_wass}.
 While $B^{-1/d}$ reference rate shows a slow worst-case decay in high dimensions, we see that LESS (KNN-Unif.), LESS (KNN-KDE), and LESS (UOT) exhibit a slower or a similar decay up to $2{,}500$ samples, suggesting the bound is non-trivial in this regime.
 Finally, the LESS variants approach the random baseline at different rates, suggesting that the choice selection algorithm affects the constants and residual errors.\looseness-1